Antarctic Glacier Crack Is Getting Bigger, About To Bid Adieu To Antarctica

 The rift along the Larsen C shelf increased by 10 miles in December 2016 followed by six more miles in January.

-Per the reports shared by BBC, if the rift extends 12 miles more, Larsen C will break off into the Weddell Sea.
+If the rift extends 12 miles more, Larsen C will break off into the Weddell Sea.

 If the ice shelf gets detached in this manner, the rift will become one of the 10 largest icebergs ever recorded in history.